 - Length of the balance transfer introductory offer.
-The 0% interest period on a balance transfer card generally ranges from 3-20 months.
-The more debt you have, the longer you want the introductory period to be so that you have more time to pay it off.
+The 0% interest period on a balance transfer card can range from 3–20 months.
+The more debt you have, the longer you want the introductory period to be so you have more time to pay it off.

 - How much you are allowed to transfer.
-Banks will generally allow you to transfer up to 95% of the approved credit limit.
+Depending on the bank, you could be able to transfer up to 95% of the approved credit limit.
 This means that if a credit card's maximum credit limit is $40,000 you will be able to balance transfer up to $38,000 to this card if approved for the maximum limit.
 Refer to our guide on each bank's balance transfer limit and how much they will allow you to balance transfer.

 - Make sure you can transfer to the new bank.
 You won't be able to balance transfer between some banks, such as St.George and Bank of Melbourne, since they belong to the same credit provider.
 Refer to our guide on which banks you can balance transfer to, so your balance transfer request is successful.

 - Balance transfer revert rate.
-At the end of the balance transfer promotion, the debt will revert to a higher interest rate (usually the cash advance rate).
+At the end of the balance transfer promotion, the 0% interest rate will revert to a higher standard variable rate (usually the cash advance rate).
 This means any balance that remains after this time will be charged interest, so the length of the 0% interest offer is incredibly important when comparing cards.

 - Rewards.
-Credit card rewards are earned based on how much you spend on the card, so they are not usually a priority when you want to pay of debt.
-But if you want to earn rewards in the future, you may want to consider this feature when you apply for a 0% balance transfer to save you adding another card to your wallet later on.
+Credit card rewards are earned based on how much you spend on the card, so they are not usually a priority when you want to pay off debt.
+But if you want to earn rewards in the future, considering this feature when you apply for a 0% balance transfer could save you adding another card to your wallet later on.

 - Complimentary extras.
-Credit cards often come with perks such as complimentary international travel insurance, extended warranties and purchase protection insurance.
-These features can add value to a card but are usually not as important as features such as the balance transfer offer and ongoing fees.
+Many credit cards come with perks such as complimentary international travel insurance, extended warranties and purchase protection insurance.
+These benefits can add value to a card but are usually less important when compared to features such as the balance transfer offer and ongoing fees.

 - The purchase rate.
-If you plan to make new purchases on the card once you’ve cleared your debt, check the purchase rate as it will be applied from the day of the transaction when you carry a balance.
+If you plan to make new purchases on the card before or after you’ve cleared your debt, check the purchase rate.
+Note that this rate will be applied from the day of the transaction when you carry a balance.
 If you want to make purchases whilst repaying a balance transfer, some cards offer both 0% on balance transfers and purchases.
 If you're paying down a debt, avoid using your card for purchases until you've repaid the entire balance.